sfletche/crossword-builder/README.md

 # Crossword Puzzle Starter Kit

-Creates empty grid of any size with symmetric blank squares.
+Creates empty grid of any size with symmetric blanks, and numbered squares.

-## Possible Next Steps
+## Next Steps

-* Allow letters to be entered
+* Allow letters to be entered (button for blanks, button for letters)
-* Add numbers to squares
-* Integrate Lerna library to modularize grid creator from anything that comes next...
-* Allow filling in letters / words
 * Enable clue creation
 * Persisting / Saving crosswords
+* Integrate Lerna library to modularize grid creator from anything that comes next...

 ## Credits